CodeVu-Stage2Cohort4/fundamentals-of-computer-programming-book/chapters/Chapter 16. Lists, Linked-Lists and Dictionaries/README.md

 #### ArrayList of Numbers – Example

-In case we would like to make an array of numbers and then process them, for example to find their sum, we have to convert the `object` type to a number.
+In case we would like to make an array of numbers and then process them, for example, to find their sum, we have to convert the `object` type to a number.
 This is because `ArrayList` is actually a list of elements of type `object`, and not from some specific type (like `int` or `string`).
 Here is a sample code, which sums the elements of `ArrayList`:

 ```cs
 ArrayList list = new ArrayList();